Graphs admitting only constant splines: Decomposing Graphs

+\begin{remark} The submodule of splines based at vertex $v$ is closed under multiplication and so is an ideal in $S_R(G)$.
+However, the decomposition in Lemma~\ref{basepoint} is not a ring isomorphism. \end{remark}

-If a graph has a bridge, its space of splines is (almost) the direct sum of the spaces of splines of the two components created by removing the bridge.
-We prove this by giving a more general result, one in which removing a subgraph more complicated than an edge disconnects the graph.
-We still require this generalized bridge to meet each component of the disconnected graph in a single vertex.
+Extending Lemma~\ref{basepoint}, we next show that if a graph has a bridge, its space of splines is (almost) the direct sum of the modules of splines on the two components created by removing the bridge.
+In fact, we prove this in an even more general setting, one in which the ``bridge" is a subgraph $H$ that is more complicated than an edge.
+We still require this ``generalized bridge" to disconnect the graph and to meet each component $G_i$ of the disconnected graph in a single vertex $h_i$, as in Figure \ref{F:generalbridge}.

-More formally, suppose $(G,\alpha)$ is an edge-labeled graph with a subgraph $H$ such that each connected component of the graph $G-E(H)$ contains exactly one vertex of $H$, as in Figure \ref{F:generalbridge}.
-If $H$ has vertices $h_1, \dots, h_n$, let $G_i$ be the component of $G- E(H)$ containing vertex $h_i$.
-Note that any spline $p$ on $H$ can be extended to a spline $\widetilde{p}$ on $G$ that takes the constant value $p(h_i)$ on $G_i$.
-Similarly, any spline $p$ on $G_i$ that is zero at $h_i$ can be extended to a spline $\widetilde{p}$ on $G$ by setting it to zero off of $G_i$.
-We will let $\widetilde{S}(H)$ and $\widetilde{S}(G_i)$ denote the subrings of $S(G)$ formed by extending the splines in $S(H)$ and $S(G_i)$, respectively.
-The following result expresses $S(G)$ as a direct sum of of these subrings.
+Intuitively, our proof decomposes $S(G)$ into a direct sum of splines on $H$ and on each $G_i$.
+More formally, we have the following.

-\begin{theorem} Suppose $(G,\alpha)$ is an edge-labeled graph with a subgraph $H$ such that each connected component of the graph $G-E(H)$ contains exactly one vertex of $H$, as in Figure \ref{F:generalbridge}.
-Suppose $H$ has vertices $h_1, \dots, h_n$, and $G_i$ is the component of $G-E(H)$ containing $h_i$.
-Then $S(G)$ can be written as an internal direct sum:
+\begin{theorem} Suppose $(G,\alpha)$ is an edge labeled graph with a subgraph $H$ such that each connected component of the graph $G-E(H)$ contains exactly one vertex of $H$.
+Suppose $H$ has vertices $h_1, \dots, h_n$ and $G_i$ is the component of $G-E(H)$ containing $h_i$.
+Then $S(G)$ is isomorphic to the direct sum of $R$-modules: